NitheshKumar-B/Design-Implementation-of-2-Bit-Multiplier-using-Cadence-Tools/README.md

-Aim:
+## Aim:

 To design and implement a 2-bit multiplier circuit using Cadence EDA tools, simulate its functionality, and to understand its application in digital arithmetic operations.

-Tools Required:
+## Tools Required:

 •	Personal Computer

 •	Cadence Virtuoso Software

-Circuit DIagram:
+## Circuit Diagram:

 ![IMG-20241115-WA0007](https://github.com/user-attachments/assets/bfe47e43-607a-4fd4-9f91-3610e32b27bd)

+## SCHEMATIC SIMULATION:

-S C H E M A T I C S I M U L A T I O N - PROCEDURE FOR CREATING THE SCHEMATIC SIMULATION -Commands to get into Cadence
+PROCEDURE FOR CREATING THE SCHEMATIC SIMULATION -Commands to get into Cadence

 1. Right Click and open the terminal window
 2. Type the following commands as follows and press enter.